 We also recommend using the same species of hardwood flooring in your home.
 This consistency maintains a uniform (no, that is not code for boring!) look to your space.

 Keep your area’s climate in mind when choosing your flooring.
 Humidity and moisture can cause alterations in your floor, such as cracking or buckling or just some real annoying squeaking.
-For tips on how to keep the right relative humidity in your home, read our blog about it.

 What are your preferred colors?